dottjt/plastic/other/unused/01-life-unused.md

 would unanimously end in a public cheer of despondence, gurgled in a  of mass-hysteria of archival gromair.

 My fingers tingled with a flavourful joust.

+as his quaint mouth baubles with a sickening delight.
+Perverse in his relative carbonation.
+My eyes gather lambaste upon the hints of anticipation pronouncing creed from the crest of his tongue. ,